| |

 Are my transcripts still on file if I was approved to sit for the Uniform CPA Exam in Arizona?

-What are the experience requirements for certification?
+What are the experience requirements for certification by Exam or Grade Transfer?

 How is experience verified?